Peace deal or not, this must be Europe’s next move to counter Russian aggression

 But Russians don’t believe that.
 So it doesn’t matter if Nato proves their point by bringing the frontline states with the Russian federation under its umbrella.

-Doing so will also tip the balance away from an entirely Russian perspective on how to end the war in Ukraine towards what Ukraine and its European allies want.
+Doing so will also tip the balance away from an entirely Russian perspective on how to end the war towards what Ukraine and its European allies want.

 America under Trump has shown a heavy pro-Russian bias and has also torn up the multilateralism that has helped underpin the US role as the leading nation of the free world.